There’s nothing quite like a tall hedge of annual plants in full bloom.

 Ours is a short list of favorites: Cleome, Cosmos and the underappreciated tithonia aka mexican sunflower.
 The heirloom one not the newer stunted hybrids.
 (Just a personal prefferance.)

-Cleome, Cleo, Magenta, growing in a 8" square pot
+Cleome, Cleo, Magenta Hybrid, growing in an 8" square pot at Enchanted Flora Farm.

 Cleome, Cleo Magenta, up to 30" tall, more often 16-20"

-Gaura, PW, Stratosphere White, up to 24" tall, airy stems and blossoms look like white butterflies, 14" tall, sometimes more
+Gaura, PW, Stratosphere White, up to 24" tall, airy stems and blossoms look like white butterflies, vendor says 14" tall, in my personal experience they've been 18-20"

 Snapdragon, Tall-Cutting, Rocket Mix, 30-36"

-Sunflower, Autumn Beauty Mix, 60-72", blooms summer to frost
+Sunflower, Autumn Beauty Mix, 60-72", blooms summer to frost, multi-branched

-Sunflowers, cutting, pollen free, 60-72", assorted types and colors
+Sunflowers, cutting, pollen free, 60-72", assorted types and colors, multi-branched

-Tithonia, Mexican Sunflower, butterfly magnet, up to 60" tall and WIDE, needs room to do its thing.
+Tithonia, Mexican Sunflower, "Torch," butterfly magnet, up to 60" tall and WIDE, needs room to do its thing, excellent temporary hedge or specimen plant